DesislavaNaydenova/pp5_cherry_leaves_mildew_detection/README.md

 **Components**:

 1. **File Uploader Widget**
-   - Allows users to upload one or more images of cherry leaves for mildew detection.
+   - Allows users to upload one image of cherry leaves for mildew detection.

 2. **Prediction Display**
-   - Shows each uploaded image with a prediction statement, indicating whether it is Healthy or Mildew-Affected, along with the associated probability.
+   - Shows the uploaded image with a prediction statement, indicating whether it is Healthy or Mildew-Affected, along with the associated probability.

 3. **Results Table**
    - Displays a table listing:
       - Image name
       - Prediction result (Healthy/Mildew-Affected)
       - Confidence score

-4. **Download Button**
-   - Allows the user to download the results table in CSV format.

 ### Page 4: Project Hypothesis and Validation